As amended in December 2019

 Section 1.
 There shall be an Executive Board composed of the officers, two elected members‑at‑large, the chairpersons of the standing committees, and the immediate past President.
 Each Board member shall be entitled to only one vote upon each matter submitted to a vote at any Board meeting regardless of the number of positions on the Board that he or she might hold.

 Section 2.
-The Executive Board shall have supervision of the affairs of the Society between its general membership meetings, determine the program for the coming year, fix the hour and place of meetings, make recommendations to the Society, and shall perform other duties as are specified in the Bylaws.
-The Board shall be subject to the orders of the Society, and none of its acts shall conflict with actions taken by the Society.
+The Executive Board shall have supervision of the affairs of the Society between its general membership meetings, determine the program for the coming year, establish the annual dues, fix the hour and place of meetings, make recommendations to the Society, and shall perform other duties as are specified in the Bylaws.

 Section 3.
 The Executive Board shall specify the duties and responsibilities of the committees.